 Meanwhile, players on PS5 will be able to play with other next-gen adopters on Xbox Series X/S. PC and Google Stadia players will connect to the next-gen pool, as well.
 (That is, until Google Stadia shuts down.)

 Which modes can use crossplay in FIFA 23?

 Here's another important detail: crossplay will only be available in FIFA 23's one-versus-one modes at launch, but EA is working on adding functionality to Pro Clubs.

-EA has confirmed on its official website that FIFA 23 crossplay will be available in these modes: "FUT Division Rivals (except Co-Op), FUT Champions, FUT Ultimate Online Draft, FUT Online Friendlies (except Co-Op), FUT Play a Friend, Online Friendlies, Online Seasons (except Co-Op Seasons) and the Virtual Bundesliga competitive game mode that is available to players based in Germany."
+At launch, EA confirmed on its official website that FIFA 23 crossplay is available in these modes: "FUT Division Rivals (except Co-Op), FUT Champions, FUT Ultimate Online Draft, FUT Online Friendlies (except Co-Op), FUT Play a Friend, Online Friendlies, Online Seasons (except Co-Op Seasons) and the Virtual Bundesliga competitive game mode that is available to players based in Germany."

 Is there crossplay in FIFA 23 Pro Clubs?

 FIFA 23's Pro Clubs mode does not support crossplay at the time of writing.

 However, EA is working on implementing crossplay to the mode which can see as many as 22 players taking part at once.
 There is not yet a confirmed date for Pro Clubs crossplay.